XLSForm/xlsform.github.io/xlsform-standard.md

 #### Specify other
-For multiple choice questions, surveys often include an option of marking 'other' when their answer choice is not listed.
-Then they are usually asked to specify the 'other' option.
-This is possible through XLSForm by including 'or_other' after the answer choice list name in the survey worksheet.
+For multiple choice questions, surveys often include an option of marking **other** when their answer choice is not listed.
+Then they are usually asked to specify the other option.
+This is possible through XLSForm by including **or_other** after the answer choice list name in the survey worksheet.
 The choices worksheet stays the same.
 See below.

 | survey        |               |       |      |
 | ------------- | ------------- | ----- | ---- |